 Hawaii is a place of wonder and awe.
 There is no shortage of things to do with an eclectic mixture of lush rainforests, highly diverse coral reefs, and alien moonscape mountains.
-However, choosing the best things for a short vacation can be challenging, with many activities available.
-This post will cover six of the top things to do in Hawaii.
+However, choosing the best things for a short vacation can be challenging, with many activities available, which is why most turn to custom Hawaii vacation packages to make the process easy and maximize their experience.
+Moreover, this post will cover six of the top things to do in Hawaii.

 1. See The Islands From Above

 Tourists flock to Hawaii to experience the beautiful island scenery, and helicopter tours are a popular way to see the sights from a different perspective.
 It is also an excellent way to explore the island and its beauty without taking too much time.
 Such helicopter rides usually enable you to discover places unseen and untouched by a human presence that can be humbling and fascinating.
 The best part is that they don’t cost as much as you might imagine as several tour operators are offering this tour, meaning relatively low costs.

 There are many reasons why people should learn to dive in Hawaii but to name a few, there are the beautiful reefs, the vibrant marine life, and the fantastic visibility.
 Diving is a great way to experience the underwater world and see the rich ecosystem that lies just below the waves.

 There are numerous locations where you can become PADI certified, meaning that you understand how to use the equipment and what to do in an emergency.
 It is an excellent opportunity to get your certification while still enjoying the experience!